billkarsh/SpikeGLX/Markdown/BIST_Help.md

 traces fairly homogeneous?
 The RMS value for the selected graph can be read off in the bottom of the Graphs window; 8 uV or lower is typical.

-Open the Graph window's online ShankViewer.
+Open the Graph window's online Shank Viewer.
 Colorize for AP or LFP.
 Does the probe activity look fairly uniform?
 These are reliable indicators that the probe is working.